jkingyens/ssl-renew/README.md

 set some environment variables:

-$GCLOUD_PROJECT_ID - the project id of the gcloud project your dns records are kept
+$GCLOUD_PROJECT_ID - the project id where your cloud DNS records are stored

-$RENEW_DOMAIN - the domain you want to renew ie) substrait.com
+$RENEW_DOMAIN - the name of the domain you want to renew ie) substrait.com

-$RENEW_EMAIL - the email address passed to lets encrypt to get renew reminders
+$RENEW_EMAIL - the email address to get expire reminders sent to

 mount some volumes: